 Enforcement fees and stages

 1. Compliance Stage

-This fee will be added to the judgment debt, along with costs, interest and the costs of execution when a judgment is sent to an HCEO for enforcement.
+This fee will be added to the judgment debt, along with high court enforcement costs and high court enforcement fees, interest and the costs of execution, writ of execution when a judgment is sent to an HCEO for enforcement.
 This fee, as mentioned already, is £75 plus VAT, making a total of £90.
-When we receive an instruction to enforce a money judgment we add this fee on to our case management system, and depending on the outcome of the enforcement action, either the debtor will pay the fee, or it will fall on the creditor if we are not able to recover the judgment debt.
+When we receive an instruction to enforce a judgement, enforce a money judgment we add this fee on to our case management system, and depending on the outcome of the enforcement action, either the debtor will pay the fee, or it will fall on the creditor if we are not able to recover the judgment debt.

 Fixed fee of £190 plus VAT – making a total of £228

-Commission Fee of 7.5% plus VAT of the sum to be recovered under the Writ of Control – over the sum of £1,000
+Commission Fee of 7.5% plus VAT of the sum to be recovered under the writ of control form – over the sum of £1,000

-If a judgment debt pays the enforcement agent in full at the time of the first visit, or sets up an agreed payment arrangement, then only the Compliance Fee plus this fee will be added to the judgment debt, along with costs, and interest.
+If a judgment debt pays the enforcement agents in full at the time of the first visit or sets up an agreed payment arrangement, then only the Compliance Fee plus this fee will be added to the judgment debt, along with high court sheriff costs, and interest.
 The HCEO’s office calculates the full amount and negotiates the payment arrangements with the judgment debtor.

 This fee becomes payable when the judgment debtor either:

 Refuses to make a payment at the time of the enforcement agent’s visit; or